ethereumdegen/doodlebuilt-game-web/src/views/blog/inventory-ui.md

 ```

-I have a tooltip UI window that reads this data as follows :
+I have a tooltip UI window that reads this data as follows, then uses the command 'set_tooltip_display_data' to update its own TextNodes as appropriate each frame , using a custom struct 'tooltip_display_data' which just has some String props or whatever else you need..  :

 ```